IAAPA 2021 Round-up #1: New Games From Bandai Namco Amusements, exA-Arcadia, LAI Games, Retro Arcade, Sega, TouchMagix

 Note that I did film various booths at the show, but I haven’t had the time to upload those yet as I’ve been focusing more on the individual game pieces that are new as opposed to the booths, but we’ll get there 🙂 Going alphabetical on companies that I’ve uploaded videos of so far:

-Bandai Namco Amusements
+Bandai Namco Amusement America

-Bandai Namco really came out swinging for this IAAPA, which was certainly a surprise given how we heard nothing about their plans in the run-up to the show.
+Bandai Namco really came out swinging for IAAPA 2021, which was certainly a surprise given how we heard nothing about their plans in the run-up to the show.
 Unlike previous IAAPA events, they did not show off any Raw Thrills or Adrenaline products, it was wholly focused on their own games (as mentioned previously, this is because of Bandai Namco Amusements Europe’s distribution relationships).
 This made for a more open booth, which can be a little easier to film.

 I already discussed two of their major video game announcements earlier this week – Maximum Tune 5DX+ and Pac-Man Battle Royale Chompionship.
 Both games were getting constant play, and it looks like they did really well.
 MT5DX+ begins shipping in December and Pac-Man early next year.
 Here are the videos on those if you missed them:

-For everything else, which I’ll cover in BNA’s booth video, they had some redemption games such as Pac-Man Power Pellets, Mallet Mayhem, Ball Madness, a new version of their Justice League air hockey table, Red Zone Rush, some Pac-Man’s Pixel Bash cabinets (including a new taller cocktail version…which I really didn’t get any video of now that I think about it), and World’s Largest Pac-Man.
+For everything else, which I’ll cover in BNA’s booth video, they had some redemption games such as Pac-Man Power Pellets, Mallet Mayhem, Ball Madness, a new version of their Justice League air hockey table, Red Zone Rush, some Pac-Man’s Pixel Bash cabinets (including a new taller cocktail version… which I really didn’t get any video of now that I think about it), and World’s Largest Pac-Man.
 Mallet Mayhem was originally pitched by someone on the European side and is one of the more interesting whacker-style games I’ve seen, but it was still early.

 Pricing was being mentioned for pretty much everything, although keep in mind that it’ll vary some between distributors.
 One note on that with Chompionship – I stated in the video and in the original post that there would be an upgrade kit to original Pac-Man Battle Royales, but it’s important to note that the kit is ONLY available if you purchase a new Chompionship cabinet.
 That is what allows an operator to access the 8-player mode.
 Also, the QR codes on the pedestal version will be made into one to simplify the process.